cillroy/docs-toc/README.md

 # docs-toc README

+An extension to launch your Table of Contents in a web based visualizer.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.